dnsimple/dnsimple-support/content/articles/name-server-sets.markdown

 </div>

-## Deleting an Account Name Server Set
+## Deleting an account name server set

 <div class="section-steps" markdown="1">
-#### To delete a Name Server Set
+#### To delete a name server set

 1. Go to the <label>Account</label> page, and click the <label>Name Server Sets</label> tab.

     ![](/files/name-server-sets-from-account.png)

-1. Search for the name server set you wish to delete, and click on the _trash_ icon to delete it.
+1. Search for the name server set you want to delete, and click on the _trash_ icon to delete it.

     ![](/files/name-server-sets-delete.png)